INFORMSJoC/2021.0103/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [CC BY License](LICENSE).

-This repository contains supporting material for the paper [A Multiobjective Approach for Sector Duration Optimization in Stereotactic Radiosurgery Treatment Planning](https://doi.org/????) by O. Şeker and M. Cevik and M. Bodur and Y. Lee and M. Ruschin.
+This repository contains supporting material for the paper [A Multiobjective Approach for Sector Duration Optimization in Stereotactic Radiosurgery Treatment Planning](https://doi.org/????) by O. Şeker, M. Cevik, M. Bodur, Y. Lee, and M. Ruschin.

 ## Cite